Ray Watrin

-Ray Watrin (born February 1, 1945) is a former professional Canadian football offensive lineman who played 12 seasons in the Canadian Football League for five different teams.
+Ray Watrin (born February 1, 1945) is a Canadian former professional football offensive lineman who played 12 seasons in the Canadian Football League (CFL) for five different teams.
 He won the Leo Dandurand Trophy in 1979 and also was named CFL All-Star that season, and was a part of a Grey Cup championship team with the Montreal Alouettes in 1974 and 1977.
 Watrin played college football at Utah State University.